fullstackph/my-sample-site/src/categories/b.md

 ---
-title: B
+title: Category B
-description: letter B
+description: This is the description for cat B
 ---